JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Gallery and carousel modal views now show the existing thumbnail stretched to the modal frame immediately while the larger image loads, replacing the old spinner-only wait state.
 - The top banner now uses a darker cinematic gradient and an animated logo treatment with soft red light rays behind the emblem.
 - The admin Test Page is now repurposed as a schema comparison surface that fetches both `/api/db` and `/api/db?schema=gallery_v2`, samples random gallery images, and times preview plus full-image loading side by side.
-- The live Postgres database now also contains a separate `gallery_v2` schema for model experiments while the running app remains on the existing `public` schema.
+- The live Postgres database now contains both normalized `gallery_v2` base tables and a `gallery_v2_compat` view-and-trigger layer that maps the existing legacy backend SQL shape into v2.
 - `gallery_v2` keeps normalized gallery metadata tables and adds a first-class `images` catalog table that does not exist in the current live schema.
 - The initial `gallery_v2` seed copied the current relational data and canonicalized one duplicate normalized tag pair: `old-school` and `old school` now map to one v2 tag record.
+- The backend DB pool now defaults its search path to `gallery_v2_compat,gallery_v2,public`, so unqualified gallery metadata reads and the current legacy upload/edit SQL resolve to v2-backed tables without changing the frontend contract.
-- The local backend now supports schema-aware gallery metadata reads for frontend testing: `/api/db` keeps the legacy `public` payload, `/api/db?schema=gallery_v2` returns the v2 payload, and `/api/db?compare=1` returns both schemas side by side.
+- `/api/db` now returns the active legacy-shaped v2-backed payload by default, `/api/db?schema=public` returns the original `public` payload, `/api/db?schema=gallery_v2` returns the raw v2 payload, and `/api/db?compare=1` returns both explicit schemas side by side for the comparison page.

 ## Tag System Updates